tedyUM/tedyum.github.io/research.markdown

 ## Research lines

 The relevance of temporal information and temporal coding is important for many cognitive domains.
-I can divide my research in the following research lines
+Our research group has the following research lines.
 ### [Temporal tracking versus temporal coding](/main/research/lines/2022/01/24/tracking-versus-coding.html)

 ### [Speech and language](/main/research/lines/2022/01/24/speech-and-language.html)